SantiValdez/CreepyRedditBot/README.md

-A reddit bot done with node + snoowrap by a noob.
+A reddit bot done with node + snoowrap.